 Up to $2,500 in funding to attend the Cascadia Open Education Summit/Festival of Learning and one other major open education conference (subject to public health guidelines).

-The Open Education Research Fellowship is jointly funded by Open Education and the Office of Research Services.
+The Open Education Research Fellowship is jointly funded by KPU Open and the Office of Research Services.

 - Receive mentorship in open education research